andrewmeyerhofer/AD-Setup/README.md

 </p>

 <h1>Virtual Machine Creation and Setup for Active Directory Projects</h1>
-In this project, I created two virtual machines using Microsoft Azure .<br />
+In this project, my main goal was to create two virtual machines using Microsoft Azure.
+These VMs will serve as my Domain Controller (dc-1) and Client computer (Client-1) respectively in all my Active Directory projects.
+I went through the steps of creating a resource group, virtual network, and two virtual machines in Azure, as well as disabling the Windows firewall on dc-1 and joining the domains of both VMs.<br />